npm/rfcs/accepted/0030-open-source-pay-it-forward.md

 * open source **consumer**: Companies using open source libraries
 * **Accountants**: divy up money to creators
 * **package registry**: NPM
-* Open source creators (lodash maker, angular, react, …)
+* Open source **creators** (lodash maker, angular, react, …)

 #### Consumer
 * Consumer pays monthly contribution to accountants
 * Chooses amount
 * Link accountant that manages your open source monetary contributions
-    * Through link anyone can fetch if this consumer is compliant with all creator licenses
+    * Through link anyone can fetch the amount the consumer contributes montly.
+To preserve privacy the amount returned by this call can be capped to eg: 50$.
+If the consumer pays more than this amount, then the call will return eg 50+.
     * This link can be provided to npm through a secure environment variable
-* Specify if you want npm to check commercial license compliance
+* Flag to specify if you want npm to check commercial license compliance (1)
+* Consumers can choose which accountant they want to use (lowest fee, best service, …)

 #### Creator
-* Can include funding information into their package.json file of their libraries
+* Can include funding information into their package.json file of their libraries (already available)
 * Can set enable flag: minimal contribution for commercial use: 2€/maand (pay it forward)
+* Creators can choose to change their libraries license to the OSPIF license (see Unresolved Questions section)
 * Multiple maintainers of a package handle the split of the received funds amongst themselves
-* Creators can choose which accountant they want to use (lowest fee, best service, …)

 #### Accountants
 * Divy up the received funds and pay them to the creators
-* Calculate percentage of the amount for each creator based on KPI’s (usage/effort, …)
+* Calculate percentage of the amount for each creator based on KPI’s (usage, effort, update frequency, number of maintainers, code quality, …)
     * Exact KPI’s can be determined by the accountant
-* Takes % of of money transfers to pay hosting
+* Takes small % of of money transfers to pay hosting (eg 1.5%)
-* Can play as a proxy to npm repository to have insight in usage of packages or npm can provide api to fetch usages
+* Can act as a proxy to npm repository to have insight in usage of packages or npm can provide api to fetch usages.

-#### Package registry maintainer NPM / Yarn
+#### NPM / Yarn CLI
-Verify monthly contribution is above usage requirement specified by creator if the consumer enabled a flag (opt in)
+* Verify monthly contribution is above usage requirement specified by creator if the consumer enabled a flag (op-in) see (1)

 ## Detailed Explanation